aesuli/steam-crawler/README.md

 # STEAM crawler

-This set of scripts crawls STEAM website to download game reviews.
+This set of scripts crawls STEAM website to download game reviews for all the games.

 These scripts are aimed at students that want to experiment with text mining on review data.